myraileen/GA-SEI-Script/README.md

 ### Unsolved Stretch Features/Stories
 I'd like to leverage python more (my knowledge is too high level at this point) to do the following:
 * Use the django json module to create a database seed migration file from reading json input converted to a python dictionary that can be passed into the postgres db.
 * Get data from the 'current page' to pass into the view as variables (for example, after creating a verse, I'd rather send user to the chapter detail page with the chapter pk instead of redirecting user to the verse detail with the newly created verse id.
-Another example would be 'forward' and 'backward' buttons on the chapter and verse detail views).
+Another example would be 'forward' and 'backward' buttons on the chapter and verse detail views...
+I'd like feedback here on approaches to research to do this?)
-* I'd like to put user prompt to confirm delete (especially parent model with cascading child deletes)
+* I'd like to put a better user prompt for user to to confirm delete (especially parent model with cascading child deletes)... as a alternative to capturing confirmation in a django form, I added inline code to confirm (which I understand is not preferred approach).

 ### Credits/References